Not so long ago, this letter arrived from a groom's mother. She wants to know who pays for the honeymoon:

 - "Your son is being cheap and rude to both his father and mother.
 Just think what he will want from you next." — John

-- "When I got married, my parents paid for the wedding and my new husband and I paid for our honeymoon with the money we received from the guests who were invited to the wedding.
+- "When I got married, my parents paid for the wedding and my new husband and I paid for our honeymoon with the money we received from our wedding guests.
 We also paid for the flowers, band and booze.
-My in-laws paid for the rehersal dinner, filled out their families invitations and helped pay for stamps.
-If the bride and groom would worry about the marriage and stop worrying about the wedding I guarentee more marriages would last." — Beverly
+My in-laws paid for the rehearsal dinner, filled out their families invitations and helped pay for stamps.
+If the bride and groom would worry about the marriage and stop worrying about the wedding I guarantee more marriages would last." — Beverly

 - "If you want a $10,000 honeymoon, stop being selfish and pay for it yourself.
 My mom and I aren’t close and I haven’t talked to my dad in over 5 years.
 My future husband will have to deal with us paying for the wedding and the honeymoon together.
 It's a new day, people.
 It's not the parents' “responsibility” to pay for anything.
 Get with it." — Angela

 - "You can’t pick and choose the traditions you want to stick to when it comes to marriage and weddings.
 If one wants to use the original traditions, the honeymoon was paid for by the groom, not his parents.
 The newer “tradition” of the groom’s family paying seems to be more popular, for obvious reasons.
 But if they want to say it’s traditional for the parents to pay, to that I would say let’s stick to the other traditions as well; like not having a baby first, like having a real job so you can support a family first, like not already having debt you can’t afford.
 If the kids get to be selective about which traditions count, then so do I!" — Father of Six